Henelik/KVectors/README.md

 # Dependencies
 Sympy and Python 3.6

+To install sympy, enter "pip install sympy" into a command line.

 # Planned features:
 - Vector3d.parallel(Vector3d) function to see if the vectors are parallel.
 - Vector3d.perpendicular(Vector3d) function to see if the vectors are perpendicular.